 Small nation, great location

-Factory owners have a lot to think about when planning a new plant.
+Plant owners have a lot to think about when planning a new factory.
 They need logistical certainty, allowing inward flows of raw materials and outward flows of finished products.
 They need to be able to do business without being bogged down in bureaucracy, and they need to trade freely with domestic and international partners.
 Georgia offers all this – alongside unparalleled access to both advanced, high-tech markets in Europe and developing, rapidly-expanding markets in Asia.

-Booming infrastructure investment provides the backbone for Georgian logistics.
+Booming infrastructure investment provides the backbone for Georgian logistics and factory expansion.
 Railway investment has seen the development of the Baku-Tbilisi-Kars railway line – linking Azerbaijan, Georgia and Turkey – with pilot shipments under way since 2017 and a move to full operations imminent.
 It is the centrepiece of Georgia’s railway modernisation project – now 95% complete, and improving both travel times and safety.
 The project provides a valuable alternative to long-distance ocean shipping between east Asia and Europe, the costs of which have grown fivefold over recent years.
 Similar momentum is evident on the roads, with 240km of Georgia’s east-west highway completed and more under construction.
 Seaborn travel between Europe and Asia is similarly simple.
 Batumi Seaport’s Carbamide Terminal, opened in 2021, will process 1,500,000 tonnes of mineral fertilisers per year.
 Georgia is strongly engaged in connectivity initiatives to provide reliable link-ups with its neighbours, such as TRACECA, the Middle Corridor and the Black Sea-Caspian Sea corridor.

 FIZs are another initiative helping Georgian manufacturers to do business – prime locations within a prime location.
 Each has its own business-friendly regulations, custom rules and tax regimes.
 This includes exemption on property tax, profit tax and value-added tax across swathes of products, including imported foreign goods and operations carried out inside the FIZ.
 There are further exemptions on import taxes for goods flowing to and from the FIZs, making them a perfect location for manufacturers with a significant international presence – and, on top of tax breaks, the Georgian government has been offering FDI grants to foreign companies since 2021.
 Companies in vehicle, aircraft and electronic manufacturing are eligible, as well as logistics and business process and outsourcing companies.
 It means that, upon arrival in Georgia, investors may be eligible to receive a lump sum of up to one million GEL (around $300,000).